Frank "Pancho" Romero-Trumpet/Jazz Ensembles

 n 2005, Dr. Romero toured, Austria, Germany and Czechoslovakia as a member of the New Mexico State University Faculty Quintet.
 In the fall of 2010 he was invited to be the featured soloist with the Macon Symphony Orchestra in Macon, Georgia.

 Dr. Romero's experience extends beyond academia.
 Pancho has owned and operated the Romero Family Music Center in Albuquerque, New Mexico and was founder of the Albuquerque Jazz Orchestra.
-His professional career spans from playing in several Symphony Orchestras to performing with the likes of Rafael Mendez, Clark Terry, Rich Matteson, Chris Vadala, Lou Fischer, Steve Houghton, John Fedchock, Bill Watrus, and Richie Cole.
-Included are performances with the Reba McEntire, Roy Clark, The Ice Capades, Bob Hope, Rita Moreno, The Temptations, The Four Tops, and The Supremes to name a few.
+His professional career spans from playing in symphony orchestras to performing with the likes of Rafael Mendez, Clark Terry, Rich Matteson, Chris Vadala, Lou Fischer, Steve Houghton, John Fedchock, Bill Watrus, and Richie Cole.

 Dr. Romero is currently principal trumpet with the Las Cruces Symphony Orchestra.
-He performs regularly the El Paso Opera, El Paso Symphony Orchestra, and the Juarez Symphony.
-His Jazz Quartet (Footprints) is very active in the El Paso/Las Cruces area.
+He performs regularly the El Paso Opera, El Paso Symphony Orchestra, and the Juarez Symphony; his fazz quartet (Footprints) is very active in the El Paso/Las Cruces area.
+Dr. Romero has recently founded the Border Jazz Orchestra, an ensemble made up of music educators and jazz professionals from the El Paso/Las Cruces area.

 Dr. Romero is a Professor of Music at New Mexico State University in Las Cruces New Mexico where his duties include professor of trumpet and director of Jazz Ensembles.